evapeak/bitcoind/README.md

 User is: azureuser
 Password is: xxx

-Add port 8333 to the endpoint list.
+###Open Azure firewall port
+To allow other bitcoin nodes to discover yours, we need to allow UDP 8333 port to be opened.
+From Azure select endpoints tab.
+Add new endpoint Port 8333 UDP.

+You may want to restrict access to port 22 (SSH port) to your own IP.

-SSH into the VM, using ssh azureuser@yournode.cloudapp.net
+Now we can SSH into the VM, using ssh azureuser@yournode.cloudapp.net

 ###Pre Reqs
 ```